This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Did you know that alcohol is a depressant?
 When it comes to alcohol and anxiety, you might have noticed that there’s a mix of two worlds: some big highs and some not-so-fun lows.

 The tricky thing is that often drinking reduces our anxiety, so we feel even more excited about it and love the relief of a mind switched off worry mode for a bit.
 BUT, the next day, some of us find our anxiety has a tendency to rebound higher.
-Drinking is often relaxing, and relaxing is super important for anxiety but ideally we can find ways of relaxing that are effective long-term and consistent, rather than short-term and followed by a period of stress.

 This is because alcohol increases the GABA release in our amygdala.
 GABA is our relaxing ‘ahhhh’ neurotransmitter and the amygdala is the emotional centre of our brain.
-But, since what goes up must come down, it means this initial release can lead to lower levels of GABA post alcohol use and lead to withdrawal related increased anxiety.
+But, since what goes up must come down, this initial release can lead to lower levels of GABA post alcohol use and lead to withdrawal related increased anxiety.

 Support your body with micronutrients